 John Lewis and Cozmo helping parents and kids crack the code

-Anki is teaming up with John Lewis to bring Cozmo’s easy to use coding platform to more parents and kids this Autumn with resources and in-store initiatives to support theirs and their child’s learning.
+Anki is teaming up with John Lewis to bring Cozmo’s easy-to-use coding platform to more parents and kids this Autumn with resources and in-store initiatives to support their and their child’s learning.

 The Create with Cozmo Coding Book, which is retailed exclusively with John Lewis, is the antidote to coding confusion and will guide parents and kids on their coding journey.